 Performing Arts is divided into three main academic subjects – Music, Dance, and Drama.

-Music offers a wide variety of academic and practical skills across all year levels and year groups.
-In class, students at junior level are able to specialise in Rock, Chamber, Guitar, Keyboard, Big Band, Symphonic Band or Musical Theatre classes, as well as choosing Music as one of their 4 Option Subjects at Year 9.
-In Years 10 - Year 13 students follow the Contemporary Music or Music Performance.
-Read further information on Music as a Subject.
+Music offers a wide variety of academic and practical skills across all year levels.
+Year 9 Core Music offers students a chance to specialise in Rock, Chamber, Guitar, Keyboard, Big Band, Symphonic Band, Performing Arts and Voice classes, as well as choosing Music as one of their Option Subjects.
+In Years 10 to 13, students can follow either the Contemporary Music or the Music Performance course.

-Rangitoto College also offers a diverse Music Tuition Programme which gives students the opportunity to take instrumental, vocal or music technology lessons during school time from our team of expert itinerant tutors.
+Our diverse Music Tuition Programme gives students the opportunity to take instrumental, vocal or music technology lessons during school time from our team of expert itinerant tutors.